JakobHav/Lab1-Diodes/main.typ

 === Conclusion:

 We explored the IV-Curves and characteristics of the different types of diodes.
-The plot had the interesting attribute that it only simulated to $approx 1V$ because of the exponential nature of the curve (as seen in #text(blue)[@figure2]).
 #v(10pt)
 = 1.2.2.
 Measurement